Childrens Disability Benefits

 What if my Child Worked Before Becoming Disabled?

 Even if your child became disabled before turning 22, he or she may have worked enough to get SSDI on her own work history.
 In this case, your child could get disability benefits without applying as your dependent.
 However, your child may be entitled to higher benefits based on the parent's earning record.
-In most instances, the amout of benefits an adult child can receive are higher if they qualify under their parents' eligibility instead.
+In most instances, the amount of benefits an adult child can receive is higher if they qualify under their parents' eligibility instead.
 This is because the adult child typically has a much more limited work history which can affect the amount of their monthly SSDI payments.
 Consider which benefit would be higher--the disability benefits based on your child's earnings record or the dependents benefits based on your earnings record.

 Does it Matter that my Eligible Child Never worked?